StarBakers/AstroBakers/README.md

 This is a Python 3 program.

 Libraries needed:
-- ephem     #to track ISS trajectory
+- ephem     &emsp;#to track ISS trajectory
-- gpiozero  #to measure CPU Temperature during program execution
+- gpiozero  &emsp;#to measure CPU Temperature during program execution
 - datetime  #to record date/time and calculate running time
 - time      #for "pausing" between measurements
 - sense_hat #to interact with SenseHat